mwarning/meshnet-lab/results/README.md

 - batman-adv can not reach 100% on a line, since the maximum hop count is 32
 - cjdns struggles a bit, at about 30 seconds there seem to be a reconfiguration
 - yggdrasil has the best start performance, but a more irratic routing behaviour on a line topology
-- bmx7 does not route any packets except it goes to a direct neighbor, the reasons is unknown
+- bmx7 does not route any packets except if it goes to a direct neighbor, the reasons are unknown
 - these three graphs take about 8 hours to generate

 ## Mobility1 Test